Land Ho! There are so many beautiful, all season expedition venues in this part of the world.

 We acknowledge and respect the traditional owners of this land, and notify them of all our activities.
 We aim to reconcile our practices to encourage partnerships with Quandamooka people for combined visionary and sustainable approaches to learning on country.

-We operate under a Marine Parks permit that offers plenty of options for campsites and excellent sail training grounds for different weather conditions.
+We operate under a MARINE PERMIT QS2018 MAN411 that offers plenty of options for campsites and excellent sail training grounds for different weather conditions.
 There are many fascinating cultural and historic sites in the bay (look under the resources tab for links to more information).
 Exploring ship wrecks and other important sites are a feature of our programs.
 Along with the venues listed below, Minjerribah and Moorgumpin offer extended multi disciplinary expedition opportunities.

 Teerk Roo Ra